 This can cause some low-pitched rumbles to sound strangely quiet.
 It pops back up on either side, like a valley.
 You will hear the bass harmonics and the percussion of the bass notes.
 There is one strange cut at the lowest lows.

 Just Do You (feat.
 Mara TK) by Lord Echo sounds fantastic on the HD 280 Pro.
-It has a substantial bass section and sounds incredible.
+It has a substantial bass section and they sound great incredible.

 The HD 280 Pro will provide a lot more bass than any song from the 1970s and earlier.
 Rock Your Baby, George McCrae, is relatively light on the kick because of the Roland TR77 drum machine.